AP and Transfer Credit

 To be eligible to receive transfer credit the following must apply:

-• The course was not used to fulfill high school graduation credit, was not part of a dual-credit/dual-enrollment program, was not part of an early college program, was taught by college faculty from the college or university where the coursework was taken, and enrollment in the course was open to undergraduate degree seeking students from the college/university where the course was taken and thus not limited to high school-students only.
+- The course was not used to fulfill high school graduation credit, was taught by college faculty from the college or university where the coursework was taken, and enrollment in the course was open to undergraduate degree seeking students from the college/university where the course was taken and thus not limited to high school students only.

-• In addition to the Transfer Credit Application, students must submit to Engineering Advising a signed High School Guidance Counselor Certification Form (for students who entered Cornell prior to Fall 2023) or a signed Application For College Credit Earned While in High School (for students who entered Cornell Fall 2023 and later).
+- In addition to the Transfer Credit Application, students must submit to Engineering Advising either a signed High School Guidance Counselor Certification Form (for students who entered Cornell prior to Fall 2023) or an Application for College Credit Earned While in High School Form (for students who entered Cornell Fall 2023 and later).